The science behind the orange, 'Martian' sky looming over Napa Valley

-If you arose Wednesday morning hoping to catch a sunrise over the Napa Valley, there’s a good chance you missed it.
+If you arose last Wednesday morning, Sept.
+16, hoping to catch a sunrise over the Napa Valley, there’s a good chance you missed it.

 Much of the Napa Valley remained dark into the later hours of the morning as ash collected on cars and swirled in the street.
 When the sky did lighten, it was not clear daylight that poked through the windows of homes in the North Bay, but air with an ominous, radiating orange hue.